Do you struggle to keep the humidity where it needs to be for ball pythons?

 Get A Humidifier For The Tank Or Room

-If you live in an exceptionally dry climate, these steps still may not be enough.
+If you live in an arid climate, these steps still may not be enough.

 At this point, consider getting a humidifier for the tank or the room at large.